 These "Bardal Factors", as they have come to be known, represent the starting point in determining reasonable notice.
 And since there are over 1,000 rulings from Canadian courts expressly laying out precisely how the factors were applied, everyone - from employment lawyers to employers to employees - can look through the rulings and form a pretty good guess of how a court might rule.

 This is where we come in.

-The purpose of this site is to catalogue those court decisions and in each case, highlight the court's findings on these four factors:
+The purpose of this site is to mathematically analyze wrongful dismissal court findings on these four factors:

 - length of service,

 - availability of similar employment

 And from that analysis (which is done by algorithm and not by a lawyer), we want to make it easy for everyone to compare their Bardal Factor situation to related court rulings, so we built this great tool!

 You can begin with the Bardal Factors, but remember that the law is complex so don't assume it provides all the answers.